sandarutharuneth/midjourney-bot/README.md

 - [**Prodia**](https://prodia.com) - All the image generating resources
 - [**Replicate**](https://replicate.com) - Upscaling and Face restoration algorithms

 #

+## Cutting Edge Features
+> These are the features that makes you wanna use our bot.
+Check it out!

+- Text to Image
+- Image to Text
+- Image to Image
+- Remove Background
+- Face Restoration ( gfpgan )
+- Upscaling up to 4X  ( swinir )
+- Fully advance customizable image generations
+- Llama 2 language model access ( From META Inc )
+- Customizable canvas sizes ( Square, Portrait, Landscape )

+#

 ## Like To Support?